BerkeleyLearnVerify/Scenic/docs/options.rst

 	(although :mod:`random` should not be used in place of Scenic's own sampling constructs in Scenic code).
 Note though that NumPy provides other RNGs whose seeds are not set by this option (see `numpy.random`).

+.. option:: --scenario <scenario>

+	If the given Scenic file defines multiple scenarios, select which one to run.
+	The named :term:`modular scenario` must not require any arguments.

+	The equivalent of this option for the Python API is the ``scenario`` argument to `scenic.scenarioFromFile`.

 Dynamic Simulations
 -------------------